+- Provider's obligations

+- ★ Your obligations

 - ★ House rules

-- Changing an unreasonable house rule

 - ★ Pets

 - Paying for utilities

 - Security and fixtures

+- Provider wants to change house rules

-- ★ If you breach your agreement
+- ✗ If you breach your agreement

 - If your provider is in breach of their obligations

 - Resolving disputes

-- Changes to house rules

 Who's who?

 A lessor is the person who gives a tenant the 'right to occupy' a residential premises.
 Lessors often employ real estate agents to manage premises on their behalf.